 A private transfer from Munnar to Thekkady is provided.

-Guided tour of Periyar National Park and Tiger Reserve set high in the mountain ranges of the Western Ghats.
+Explore Periyar National Park and Tiger Reserve set high in the mountain ranges of the Western Ghats on a private guided tour.
 The park has a picturesque lake at the heart of the sanctuary.
-Altogether 62 different kinds of mammal have been recorded in Periyar, including almost 1000 elephants and gaur, sambar (horse deer), barking deer, mouse deer, Dholes (Indian wild dogs), mongoose and leopards.
-Though it's titled a tiger reserve, there are hardly any tigers left in the sanctuary.
+Altogether 62 different kinds of mammal have been recorded in Periyar, including almost 1000 elephants and gaurs, sambars (horse deer), barking deer, mouse deer, Dholes (Indian wild dogs), mongooses and leopards.
+Although the park is titled a tiger reserve, there are hardly any tigers left in the sanctuary.

 Meet your driver for a private transfer to Kumarakom.

-Enjoy a private tour of the Kumarakom bird sanctuary.
-Spread across 14 acres the sanctuary is a favourite haunt of migratory birds and an ornithologist's paradise.
-Egrets, darters, herons, teal, waterfowl, cuckoo, wild duck and migratory birds like the Siberian storks that live here.
-The best way to watch the birds is a boat trip round the islands.
+Enjoy a tour of the Kumarakom bird sanctuary.
+Spread across 14 acres the sanctuary is a favorite haunt of migratory birds and an ornithologist's paradise.
+Observe egrets, darters, herons, teal, waterfowl, cuckoo, wild duck and migratory birds like the Siberian storks that live here.
+The best way to watch the birds is on a boat trip along the islands.

 Meet your driver and English seaking guide for a private transfer to Kovalam.
 (180 kms/ 4 Hrs)